javascript-tutorial/en.javascript.info/7-network/04-fetch-crossorigin/article.md

 The core concept here is *origin* -- a domain/port/protocol triplet.

-Cross-origin requests -- those sent to another domain or protocol or port -- require special headers from the remote side.
+Cross-origin requests -- those sent to another domain (even a subdomain) or protocol or port -- require special headers from the remote side.
 That policy is called "CORS": Cross-Origin Resource Sharing.

 For instance, let's try fetching `http://example.com`: